4d/go-mobile/docs/project-definition/actions.md

 |"type"|	text or collection|	one text or a collection of text to defined autorise type for formatter|
 |Optional "format"|	text|	to select interface: push(default if not defined)/segmented/popover/sheet/picker|

+Note: When the choicelist is extensive, the optional "search" element becomes available.

 For example:

 ```4d